 In an era of ever-increasing interconnectedness thanks to globalisation, businesses need to think global in the way they hire, looking for talented candidates who have an international perspective and speak multiple languages.
 Hiring remotely facilitates such opportunities, thanks to the ability to recruit staff from anywhere in the world.

 Instead of hiring in-house employees to work in shifts, companies can create a 24/7 global workforce.
 This is especially beneficial for larger enterprises with around-the-clock customer service departments, or for companies where there may not be enough local agents available.
 By having people work across different time zones, clients can get the help they need at any hour of the day.
 Such availability puts businesses above the rest in terms of excellent customer service and technical support.

 When businesses invest in remote workers, they reduce their need for office space and the overhead costs that come with it.
 Not only does this include renting the office space itself, but also electricity, water, office supplies, furniture, coffee and snacks, as well as the inevitable repairs.
-The only overhead costs businesses need to consider are the software and tools used to communicate - and many of these are free online.
+The only overhead costs businesses need to consider are the tools used to communicate - and many of these are free online.

 83% of workers, remote or on-site, say that a remote work opportunity would make them feel happier at their job.
 Organisations can attract global recruits with flexible work from home arrangement: 75% cite remote working as one of the best ways to retain employees.

 In-house companies can struggle to find the quality talent they need to compete in the marketplace, having key skill gaps within their workforce.
 This issue can be removed completely by hiring remote employees.
 By not limiting their hiring practices to geography, enterprises can recruit and hire people to fill in these gaps as they happen in real-time.